TiVo/terraform-provider-splunk-itsi/docs/resources/entity_type.md

 Required:

+- `is_key` (Boolean) Indicates if the vital metric specified is a key metric.
+A key metric calculates the distribution of entities associated with the entity type to indicate the overall health of the entity type.
+The key metric is rendered as a histogram in the Infrastructure Overview.
+Only one vital metric can have is_key set to true.
 - `matching_entity_fields` (Map of String) Specifies the aliases of an entity to use to match with the fields specified by the fields that the search configuration is split on.
 Make sure the value matches the split by fields in the actual search.
 For example:
 	- search = "..... by InstanceId, region"
 	- matching_entity_fields = {instance_id = "InstanceId", zone = "region"}.
 - `metric_name` (String) The title of the vital metric.
 When creating vital metrics, it's a best practice to include the aggregation method and the name of the metric being calculated.
 For example, Average CPU usage.
 - `search` (String) The search that computes the vital metric.
 The search must specify the following fields:
 - val for the value of the metric.
 - _time because the UI attempts to render changes over time.
 You can achieve this by adding span={time} to your search.
 - Fields as described in the split_by_fields configuration of this vital metric.
 For example, your search should be split by host,region if the split_by_fields configuration is [ "host", "region" ].

 Optional:

 - `alert_rule` (Block Set) (see [below for nested schema](#nestedblock--vital_metric--alert_rule))
-- `is_key` (Boolean) Indicates if the vital metric specified is a key metric.
-						A key metric calculates the distribution of entities associated with the entity type to indicate the overall health of the entity type.
-						The key metric is rendered as a histogram in the Infrastructure Overview.
-Only one vital metric can have is_key set to true.
-Defaults to `false`.
 - `unit` (String) The unit of the vital metric.
 For example, KB/s.
-Defaults to ``.

 <a id="nestedblock--vital_metric--alert_rule"></a>
 ### Nested Schema for `vital_metric.alert_rule`